 Whenever you want to copy a site to another instance in our system, the best way is to use our built-in sitecopy script.
 Sitecopy helps you copy all your files + database and sets up your config file in one go based on the CMS you’re using.

-In this tutorial we will go over everything from A to Z in regards of the sitecopy command.
-We will learn how to set up a new site instance, how to setup a SSH keypair, extract the needed credentials from our Control Panel, and finally how to use sitecopy.
+In this tutorial, we will go over everything from A to Z in regard to the sitecopy command.
+We will learn how to set up a new site instance, how to set up a SSH keypair, extract the needed credentials from our Control Panel, and finally how to use sitecopy.
 The only thing expected from this article is that you know how to use SSH and common terminal commands.

 You will see I use these two example sites